bacalhau-project/bacalhau/docs/examples/data-engineering/DuckDB/index.md

 ## Need Support?

-For questions, feedback, please reach out in our [forum](https://github.com/filecoin-project/bacalhau/discussions)
+For questions, and feedback, please reach out in our [forum](https://github.com/filecoin-project/bacalhau/discussions)